Go To Top

 Why is car insurance so expensive in Florida?

 Florida car insurance prices are much higher than the national average.
-The cost of a policy for the average Florida driver is $2,560, that’s nearly $1,000 more than the national average of $1,682.
+The cost of a policy for the average Florida driver is $2,560, nearly $1,000 more than the national average of $1,682.

 Some of the reasons Florida car insurance is higher than average include: